acebot712/the-nothing-app/SUPABASE_SETUP.md

 2. Check that the SQL tables are properly created
 3. Ensure Row Level Security policies are configured correctly
 4. Verify the API key hasn't expired
+5. If you encounter ID issues, remember that leaderboard entries must reference valid user IDs

 For assistance with Supabase, refer to the [Supabase documentation](https://supabase.io/docs).